What is the Cost of Goods Sold?

 You can view the specific details on the invoice including the source of the cost data used for the calculation, A2X aggregates the totals in the invoice.

-The COGS invoices in your accounting system: QuickBooks Online
+The COGS journals in your accounting system: QuickBooks Online

-When you send the COGS data to QuickBooks, it will be a Journal Entry, one for each month and attached to the journal will be the source data.
+When you send the COGS data to QuickBooks Online, it will be a Journal Entry, one for each month, and attached to the journal will be the source data.
 The journal will be a non-cash journal as it debits the expense account and credits the asset account for the same amount.

 Hint: If you are in chat and wish to view this article outside of the chat window, please click HERE